SU-SWS/Stanford-Drupal-Profile/docroot/sites/all/themes/open_framework/README.txt

 Open Framework Theme for Drupal 7.x
+##### Version:7.x-2.5-dev

-Authors: Brian Young, Megan Erin Miller
+Authors/Maintainers: Brian Young, Megan Erin Miller, Joseph Knox

 -- SUMMARY --

 Open Framework is a new Drupal theme that builds off of Twitter Bootstrap and provides a simple yet powerful way to create complex responsive layouts.
 For more information, visit http://openframework.stanford.edu